Everyone hurts when criminals expose intimate data from an infidelity website.

 But the direct financial loss is only the start.
 When the media gets hold of the news about an attack it hurts a company’s reputation.
 When things are bad, the company’s entire future is at stake.
 That’s going to be the case at Ashley Madison; it’s hard to see how the business will survive.

-The Ponemon report says shareholders and customers lose confidence in a company that’s been breached.
-It found 30 percent of companies see a reduction in market capitalisation after a data security breach.
+The Ponemon report says shareholders and customers lose confidence in a company after a breach.
+It found 30 percent of companies see reduced market capitalisation after a breach.

 As if that isn’t enough, there are regulatory and judicial risks.
-Governments often impose heavy regulatory fines for privacy breaches and affected customers have the right to take action against companies that are careless with their data.
+Governments often impose heavy regulatory fines for privacy breaches.
+Customers have the right to take action against companies that are careless with their data.